How to Manage a High Amount of Debt Using the Equity in Your Home

 - Debt with large payments that take a huge bite out of your cash flow, such as auto loans

 When considering potential solutions, it is important to consider the reasons why you have accumulated a high amount of debt.
-Talk with your Personal Banker.
+Talk with a Personal Banker.
 If your situation was caused by events beyond your control, then it may make good financial sense to use your house to help you recover.

 Benefits of Consolidating